 G. Yagupsky.; R. Levitus.
 N,N'-Dicyclohexylthiourea and N,N'-Diphenylthiourea Complexes of Cobalt(II).
 Inorg.
 Chem.
 1965, 4, (11), 1589-1594

 N. Yamazaki.; T. Iguchi.; F. Higashi.
 Studies on reactions of the N-phosphonium salts of pyridinesXV : Direct carbonylation of amines with carbon dioxide by a hydrolysis-dehydration reaction with phosphorus compounds.
 Tetrahedron.
 1975, 31, (24), 3031-3034

 Hazard Statements: H300-H317

 Fatal if swallowed.
 May cause an allergic skin reaction.

 Precautionary Statements: P280f-P301+P310a-P333+P313-P330-P501a

 Wear protective clothing.
-IF SWALLOWED: If skin irritation or rash occurs: Get medical advice/attention.
+IF SWALLOWED: Immediately call a POISON CENTER/doctor If skin irritation or rash occurs: Get medical advice/attention.
 Rinse mouth.
 Dispose of contents/container in accordance with local/regional/national/international regulations.